- Arts and Design»

 I used plain, medium weight acrylic yarn in 3 different shades (pale pink for the inside, spring green for the main petals and turquoise for the edging) along with a 4mm hook which is just my favorite size.
 You can use your favorite combination of hook and yarn for this project but I'd recommend a size 4 - 5.5mm with a normal worsted weight yarn.

-Or proceed to the basic written instructions below.
+There is a full step by step photo tutorial here or alternatively proceed to the basic written instructions below.

 - 3 Separate Yarn Colors all Medium / Worsted Weight

 - Crochet Hook Size 4mm - 5.5